Admissibility and rectification of colored symmetric operads: Rectification of algebras over operads

+which in turn is a weak equivalence by the inductive assumption on~$A$.
+This finishes the cofibrant induction step.

-As usual, we perform a cofibration induction for~$A$.
-Cofibrant objects in~$\Alg_O$ are retracts of cellular objects and the latter are obtained as codomains of transfinite compositions of cobase changes of generating cofibrations, starting with the initial $O$-algebra. \ppar Given a transfinite composition $S=\colim S_i$ in~$\Alg_O$, the map $U(S)\to U(f_*S)$ is a weak equivalence if all maps $U(S_i)\to U(f_*S_i)$ are weak equivalences because $U$ creates filtered colimits and weak equivalences in~$\C^W$ are stable under filtered colimits by assumption (a).
-In case (b), we additionally use that the transition maps $U(S_i) \r U(S_{i+1})$ and similarly with $f_* S_i$ are transfinite compositions of cobase changes of maps of the form in \refeq{cellular.algebraic}, as witnessed by the filtration \refeq{U.a}.
+\ppar Given a transfinite composition $S=\colim S_i$ in~$\Alg_O$, the map $U(S)\to U(f_*S)$ is a weak equivalence if all maps $U(S_i)\to U(f_*S_i)$ are weak equivalences because $U$ creates filtered colimits and weak equivalences in~$\C^W$ are stable under filtered colimits by assumption (a).
+In case (b), we additionally use that the transition maps $U(S_i) \r U(S_{i+1})$ and similarly with $f_* S_i$ are transfinite compositions of cobase changes of maps of the form in \refeq{cellular.algebraic}, as witnessed by the filtration \refeq{U.a}. \xpf